Surveys and statistics

 “Individuals’ knowledge and skills are a significant component of their individual well-being, but also an essential condition for a society’s development.”1

-Programme for International Assessment of Adult Competencies (PIAAC)
+Programme for the International Assessment of Adult Competencies (PIAAC) 2022 Results

-The survey published in October 2013 divided respondents into six levels of literacy, the first identifying adults who did not reach Level 1 (L0).
+The survey published in October 2024 divided respondents into six levels of literacy, the first identifying adults who did not reach Level 1 (L0 Below level 1)

 Initial observations2

-In Quebec, one person in five, or 19% of the population, is likely to find himself in a situation where he has great or very great difficulty reading and using the written word.
-In 2003, 16% of respondents were at that level.
+In Quebec, 22% of the population, is likely to find himself in a situation where he has great or very great difficulty reading and using the written word.
+In 2013, 19% of respondents were at that level.

 Statistics Canada and the Institut de la statistique du Québec will be publishing statistical reports in the next few months that will help present a detailed picture of the findings for the population of Canada and Quebec.
 These reports will be added as they are released.